 - Physical abuse in childhood: Devon, 12, was severely beaten by caretakers and has little ability to form healthy attachment to adults.
 He picks on other children at school and has been shuffled around the foster-care system.
 His current caretakers want to adopt him, but only if they can find a way to manage his behaviors and win his trust.
-Family systems therapy with an experienced family therapist begins to alter the dynamics of the family’s interactions, and after many years of intense and difficult sessions, Devon is able to feel that he is safe.
+Family systems therapy with an experienced family therapist begins to alter the dynamics of the family’s interactions.
+Devon is adopted and continues to make progress, though it takes nearly two years of intense and difficult sessions before he is able to feel he is safe.

 If you're a survivor of abuse and want to share your insight with others, consider submitting your personal story about healing from abuse to GoodTherapy.org's Share Your Story.
 Stories should focus on your own experiences and journey.
 Selected stories will be published on The Good Therapy Blog.